MicrosoftDocs/biztalk-docs/his/core/application-integration-importhostdefs.md

 ## Importing a COBOL Host Definition (IMS)

-CICS and IMS host Mission Critical programs but have different requirements.
-The following steps will allow importing a COBOL copybook into the HIS Designer for Logic Apps.
-This COBOL program follows the IMS Connect Programming model.
+Both CICS and IMS host mission-critical programs, but each have different requirements.
+The following steps show how to import a COBOL copybook into the HIS Designer for Logic Apps.
+This COBOL program follows the IMS Connect programming model.

 1. In the left pane, open the component node's shortcut menu, and select **Import** > **Host Definition**.